liviaab/gen_api/README.md

 ## Details

 GenApi uses GithubActions.
 The main workflow (code_integration) has two jobs:
-- tint (runs mix format and credo)
+- lint (runs mix format and credo)
 - test (run mix test, coveralls and uploads the result to Codecov)

 ### Requests